 Here's the bad news - getting help from Facebook is not as straightforward as you think.
 Some Facebook Support contact options are not available to everyone, and the contact form is hidden in the Account menu.

-- The generic Contact Support form in Facebook Business Help Center
+- The support forms in Facebook Business Help Center

 - Live chat support in Facebook Business Help Center